 Many home and workplace uses result in 1,1,1-trichloroethane vapor entering the air, where it lasts for about 2-10 years.
 It is not known how long 1,1,1-trichloroethane lasts in water or soil.
 From surface waters such as lakes and rivers, where 1,1,1-trichloroethane will partially mix with water, it will probably evaporate quickly to the air.
 It will not stick to soil, and can be carried by water through soil and into groundwater.
 Once there, it may be broken down by naturally occurring organisms, which take 200-300 days to remove half of the chemical.

+Because of its widespread industrial use and past disposal practices, 1,1,1-trichloroethane is sometimes found at industrial and hazardous waste sites - typically in ground water, but occasionally as a liquid in soil or as a vapor.
 You can be exposed to 1,1,1-trichloroethane daily from a wide variety of sources.
 1,1,1-Trichloroethane is found in air samples taken all over the world.
 In the United States, urban air typically contains about 0.0001-0.001 parts of 1,1,1-trichloroethane per million parts air (ppm); rural air usually contains less than 0.0001 ppm.
 Because 1,1,1-trichloroethane is used so much in home and office products, there may be much more of it in inside air than outside air.
 New buildings can have high indoor levels, since this chemical is found in many building materials.
 Thus, you are more likely to be exposed to the vapor form of this chemical indoors.

 Common consumer sources of 1,1,1-trichloroethane include glues, household cleaners, and aerosol sprays.
 If you eat foods contaminated with 1,1,1-trichloroethane, you will be exposed to it.
 Workplace exposure to 1,1,1-trichloroethane can occur during the use of metal degreasing agents, paints, glues, and cleaning products.
 You can be exposed to 1,1,1-trichloroethane by breathing the vapors from these products.
 Industrial uses of 1,1,1-trichloroethane probably make up the largest amount of release to the environment.
 High levels of exposure can occur during glue sniffing or solvent abuse.